microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/resources/conditionalaccessgrantcontrols.md

 Consider the following when you use the `passwordChange` control:

 - `passwordChange` must be accompanied by `mfa` using an `AND` operator.
-This combination ensures that the password will be updated in a secure way.
+This combination ensures that the password is updated in a secure way.
 - `passwordChange` must be used in a policy containing `userRiskLevels`.
 This is designed to enable scenarios where users must use a secure change password to reset their user risk.
 - The policy should target `all` applications, and not exclude any applications.
-- The policy cannot contain any other condition except `users`, `applications` and `userRiskLevels`.
+- The policy can't contain any other condition except `users`, `applications`, and `userRiskLevels`.

 ## Relationships